17kaushalsingh/Graphs/9 Disjoint Set/README.md

 ```

 ## Most Stones Removed with Same Row or Column
-- Treat the individual row/col as a node
+- Treat the individual row/col as a node <br>
-- No need to consider individual cell as node
+- No need to consider individual cell as node <br>
-- No need to combine individual stones
+- No need to combine individual stones <br>
 - Combine rows and cols as a whole
 ### Problem Link
 https://www.geeksforgeeks.org/problems/maximum-stone-removal-1662179442/1?utm_source=youtube&utm_medium=collab_striver_ytdescription&utm_campaign=maximum-stone-removal